Boost Memory and Brain Health with These Remedies

 blog post boost memory and cognition jennifer raye

-As we age, the health of our brain becomes more and more important.
-In today’s video I’m going to discuss brain health and remedies we can use to improve our overall cognition and memory.
+As we age, the health of our brains becomes increasingly important.
+In today’s video, I’m going to discuss brain health and remedies we can use to improve our overall cognition and memory.

-Supporting overall brain health is always a good idea considering how much the brain does for us everyday!
-Good memory is connected to many complex systems and so its important to say that there are many different reasons for memory loss and many directions I could go in to discuss this topic.
-But for the purposes of this video I thought I would discuss overall brain health and a few really important and impactful things you can do if you’ve been experiencing brain fog or just general poor memory.
+Supporting overall brain health is always a good idea, considering how much the brain does for us every day!
+Good memory is connected to many complex systems, so it’s important to note that there are many different reasons for memory loss and many directions I could take to discuss this topic.
+But for this video, I thought I would discuss overall brain health and a few really important and impactful things you can do if you’ve been experiencing brain fog or just general poor memory.

-There are a number of diet and lifestyle changes, and herbal remedies you can use to boost cognition.
+There are several diet and lifestyle changes, and herbal remedies you can use to boost cognition.
 Watch the video to learn more:

 Remedies for Memory and Brain Health

-First, meditation can be extremely powerful when it comes to boosting clarity in the mind.
-There are many studies that show the positive effect of meditation on brain and memory functioning.
-There are many types of meditation out there, and there isn’t one specific type that out shines the rest.
-Even within traditional teachings its much more important that the student finds a technique that works for them and then sticks with it.
+First, meditation can be extremely powerful at boosting clarity of mind.
+Many studies show the positive effects of meditation on brain and memory function.
+There are many types of meditation, and there isn’t one specific type that outshines the others.
+Even within traditional teachings, it’s much more important that the student find a technique that works for them and stick with it.
 Many people find that simply sitting quietly and observing the breath is an effective practice.
-But I’d also encourage you to explore and try out different types of meditation.
+But I’d also encourage you to explore different types of meditation.
 Join a local class or find some guided classes online.

-If you want to start a daily meditation practice I suggest deciding on a time of day and making it a non-negotiable (like brushing your teeth).
+If you want to start a daily meditation practice, I suggest deciding on a time of day and making it a non-negotiable (like brushing your teeth).
 Don’t set a goal that will be unattainable.
-Instead choose a short amount of time like 5 or 10min. and then slowly work your way up to 20 or 30 min a day over the course of a few weeks or a month.
-Try these audio mediations on my site to get started.
+Instead, choose a short amount of time, like 5 or 10 minutes.
+And then slowly work your way up to 20 or 30 minutes a day over the course of a few weeks or a month.
+Try these audio meditations on my site to get started.

-Remember your brain and the sheathing that wraps around the nerves is basically fat so be sure to increase high quality fats, especially omega 3’s to support your brain.
-This is foods like avocados, nuts, seeds and cold water fish.
-You could take a supplement as well.
+Remember, your brain and the sheathing that wraps around the nerves are basically fat, so be sure to increase your intake of high-quality fats, especially omega-3s, to support your brain.
+These are foods like avocados, nuts, seeds, and cold-water fish.
+You could also take a supplement.

-In Chinese Medicine and Ayurveda (the medical system of yoga) fogginess in the brain and difficulty with memory and cognition is oftentimes due to either a buildup of toxic phlegm or “ama”, or its due to a deficiency.
+In Chinese Medicine and Ayurveda (the medical system of yoga), fogginess in the brain and difficulty with memory and cognition are often due to either a buildup of toxic phlegm or “ama” or a deficiency.
 Either way, we want to increase circulation and support any depletion.

-There are many factors when it comes to brain health but its clear that lifestyle can make a huge difference.
+There are many factors in brain health, but lifestyle can make a huge difference.
 Maintain healthy blood sugar balance, eat an anti-inflammatory diet with lots of hydration, get plenty of sleep, and minimize stress.

 Lion's Mane Mushroom

-Lions mane is a deeply supportive mushroom for the brain.
-Studies have shown that lions mane improves brain function and helps with nerve regeneration.
-This has serious implications for diseases like dementia and Alzheimers.
-It also deeply supports the immune system, helps to heal the digestion, and is overall very building.
-Lions mane has been used as a food dish in Asia for a very long time and there are no known contraindications at this time.
-Its fairly safe and can be used long term.
+Lion’s mane is a deeply supportive mushroom for the brain.
+Studies have shown that lion’s mane improves brain function and helps with nerve regeneration.
+This has serious implications for diseases like dementia and Alzheimer’s.
+It also deeply supports the immune system, helps to heal the digestive system, and is overall very beneficial.
+Lion’s mane has been used as a food dish in Asia for a very long time, and there are no known contraindications at this time.
+It’s relatively safe and can be used long-term.

 Gotu Kola

-Gotu Kola is another plant that has been used for thousands of years as a way to clarify the mind.
-It works on the nervous system helping to calm anxiety without making you sleepy and it helps to support people who are experiencing premature aging.
-Its known to increase memory and longevity and it supports the immune system.
-Check with your doctor if your pregnant or you’re taking other medications.
+Gotu Kola is another plant that has been used for thousands of years to clarify the mind.
+It works on the nervous system, helping calm anxiety without making you sleepy, and it supports people experiencing premature aging.
+It’s known to boost memory and longevity, and to support the immune system.
+Check with your doctor if you’re pregnant or if you’re taking other medications.

 And finally, you’ll also want to check out my video on adaptogenic herbs to learn more about supporting the body when under stress.